 - Early stages of dementia caused by an illness such as Alzheimer’s disease

-Referrals may be made by physicians, psychologists, social workers, mental health professionals, social service agencies, family members or friends.
-However the final admission decision is made by a psychiatrist.
+Referrals to geriatric inpatient care may be made by physicians, psychologists, social workers, mental health professionals, social service agencies, family members or friends.
+Admission decisions are made by our psychiatrist.

 Memory loss is treatable and our personal care is always here to help improve you and your family member’s lives.
 At SH’s Memory Diagnostic Clinic, our mission is diagnosing and treating dementia as early as possible.

 We follow internationally recognized protocols for diagnosing Alzheimer’s disease, related dementias, and other causes of memory impairment.
-Our interdisciplinary team includes psychiatrist TJ Norton, MD, Advanced Practice Nurse Practitioner, Christine Dressler, APNP, and social worker Jennifer Miller-Kass, MSW.
+Our interdisciplinary team includes psychiatrist TJ Norton, MD and psychotherapist Jennifer Miller-Kass, MSW, LCSW.